 4-way 1080 Ti SLI Power Requirements

 It is advised to have a 1300 Watts PSU for 4-way 1080 Ti SLI.
 But actually, it needs almost 1177 Watts to operate.
-Maybe 1177W is a little too near the edge, so to be safe experts suggest using a little higher wattage PSU than needed.
+But as 1177W is a little too near the edge, so to be safe experts suggest using a little higher wattage PSU than needed.

-Efficiency rating is a measure of how much DC power it transmits to the PC vs how much is lost to heat.
-Efficiency is vital since it determines how much you’ll pay to keep your computer running.
+Efficiency rating measures how much DC power it transmits to the PC vs how much is lost to heat.
+Efficiency is vital since it determines how much you will pay to keep your computer running.
 The more efficient PSU you have, the cooler your components will be.
 Thus, an efficient PSU will keep your GPU healthy.

 What is the 80 PLUS Certification?